What Does it Take to Be an Immigration and Customs Inspector?

 How do I Become an Immigration & Customs Inspector?

-What work experience do I need to become an Immigration & Customs Inspector?
+What education or degrees do I need to become an Immigration and Customs Inspector?

 More about our data sources and methodologies.